mwage/programmiersprachen/Ex1/Readme.md

 ## Registers:
 * 'a' and 'b': contain code for the welcome message and repeated querying for calculations
 * 'c': computes the answer to the ultimate quesetion of life, the universe, and everything (mainly for testing)
+* 'd': contains code that reverses any input string
 * 'd': contains code that reverses input strings according to the requirements in https://github.com/mwage/programmiersprachen/blob/master/aufgabe1.pdf.